 IEEE standards are living documents.
 They must be revised and/or renewed every five years.
 TC-10 is dedicated to nurturing its three current standards and promoting their acceptance.
-Further, it is considering developing a new standard for digital-to-analog converters (DACs).
+It is currently developing a new standard for digital-to-analog converters (DACs) and considering a new standard for probes.
 Your comments and participation are welcomed.
+See our website (http://grouper.ieee.org/groups/1057/) for contact information.